Organ, Eye & Tissue Donation Fast Facts-

 There is no cost to the donor’s family or estate for donation.
 The donor family pays only for medical expenses before death and costs associated with funeral arrangements.

 Funeral arrangements of your choice are possible, including a viewing.
-Through the entire donation process the body is treated with care and respect.
-Following donation, funeral arrangements can continue as planned.
+Through the entire donation process, the body is treated with care and respect.
+Following the donation, funeral arrangements can continue as planned.

 -

 The oldest tissue donor in the world was 107 years old when they donated their corneas.
-The oldest organ donor was 98years old when they donated their liver.
-And the youngest organ donor was 74 minutes old when they donated their kidneys and their liver cells.
+The oldest organ donor was 98 years old when they donated their liver.
+And the youngest organ donor was 74 minutes old when they donated their kidneys and liver cells.

 Your wealth or fame does NOT impact your position on the transplant waitlist.

-A person's sexual orientation, gender, gender identity or expression does NOT prevent that person from becoming an organ donor (deceased or living).
+A person's sexual orientation, gender, gender identity or expression does NOT prevent that person from becoming an organ donor.
+The HOPE (HIV Organ Policy Equity) Act has made organ donation and transplantation between HIV-positive donors and HIV positive recipients possible.

 All major world religions support organ donation.